Privacy Commissioner looking into spy claim

 John Edwards, a barrister specialising in privacy law, says once people take their claims to the courts or the Privacy Commissioner there may be no grounds for the agency to withhold the information.

 Mr Edwards says it may have to come clean on cases where it was monitoring people as part of a police prosecution.

 In response to Radio New Zealand's questions, GCSB director Ian Fletcher said in a statement that to confirm who or what the agency might have been investigating, or not investigating, would potentially identify law enforcement or national security priorities, which is not appropriate.

-Next story in National: Discovery a step towards preventing allergies
+Next story in New Zealand: Discovery a step towards preventing allergies

 Copyright © 2013, Radio New Zealand